jaukia/zoomooz/README.markdown

 Zoomooz is an easy-to-use jQuery plugin for making any web page element zoom.

-Size of Zoomooz is 5KB gzipped, 14KB minified and 43KB originally (as of April 4 2012).
-This includes everything but jQuery.

-## Installation and usage

 Basically, just have a look at the examples and start hacking away.

 For more information and usage, see: http://janne.aukia.com/zoomooz